What Do Sensory Processing Needs Look Like

 What Causes SPD?

 Unfortunately, causes of SPD are not well known.
 According to researchers at STAR Institute for Sensory Processing Disorder, the causes of SPD are likely to be the result of factors both genetic and environmental.
 Until we get more information, we’ll each have to do our part to help our kiddos learn how to better process and cope with the environment around them.

-To better understand your child’s sensory needs or determine if your child has sensory needs, download this short profile:
+To better understand your child’s sensory needs or determine if your child has sensory needs, see more resources.

 Primary Source: Miller, Lucy J., et al. Sensational Kids: Hope and Help for Children with Sensory Processing Disorder.
 Penguin Group, 2014.